swiftype/web_server_uid/README.md

 Because these UIDs also have internal structure (including the IP address of the server that generated them and the time at which they were generated, among other), WebServerUid also has methods that will return this data for you.

+**NOTE**: You'll probably be happier if you actually term this a _browser ID_ in your application, because that's what it actually is (the implied "user" from `uid` notwithstanding); these cookies get set uniquely per browser, and never cleared (unless you manually clear them &mdash; and then the web server will just re-set them, anyway).
+Having a per-browser unique ID is an incredibly valuable thing for your analytics, and nicely orthogonal to your concept of user &mdash; it's just important that you keep the distinction clear in your mind.

 ## Installation

 Add this line to your application's Gemfile: